ojaksch/MiSTer_tty2tft/doc/README.md

 # Compiling

 I'm a fan of a command line and using [makeEspArduino](https://github.com/plerup/makeEspArduino) for compiling this Sketch.
-If you are using the Arduino IDE, please select the "ESP32 Dev MOdule" and "Minimal SPIFFS" for the Partition Scheme.
+If you are using the Arduino IDE, please select the "ESP32 Dev Module" and "Minimal SPIFFS" for the Partition Scheme.
 That's all.

 ---